hlisboasousa/node-api-backend/README.md

-# API REST - RocketMat recruit
+# API REST - RocketMat Recruit Test

 This project consist on a simple API rest for manipulating registers of departments and collaborators of a company.
 It is developed using NodeJs and utilizes the Mongodb Altas service for database storage.